0xPARC/0xparc-intro-book/easy/src/fhe0.typ

 she doesn't want to tell him $x$.

 Alice wants to encrypt $x$ and send Bob $Enc (x)$.
-Then Bob is going to "apply $f$ to the cyphertext", to turn $Enc (x)$ into $Enc (f(x))$.
+Then Bob is going to "apply $f$ to the ciphertext", to turn $Enc (x)$ into $Enc (f(x))$.
 Finally, Bob sends $Enc (f(x))$ back, and Alice decrypts it to learn $f(x)$.